rust-lang/rust-wiki-backup/Note-style-guide.md

 # Editor settings

-  * Lines should not be longer than 100 characters.
+  * Style dictates that lines should be under 80 characters.
+    * There is, however, only a hard limit for 100 characters.
   * Use 4 spaces for indentation, not tabs.

 # Attributes